KINGFIOX/ucas-course-sign-in/README.md

 render a QR code that you scan with the UCAS mobile app.

 > This is a Python rewrite of [lccipher/UCAS-Course-Sign-in](https://github.com/lccipher/UCAS-Course-Sign-in).
-> The original is a Next.js web app that has to be deployed to Vercel, and
-> `vercel.app` is not always reachable from mainland China.
-This version runs
-> locally — **no deployment, no browser**.

 >[!CAUTION]
 > **This project is for learning and personal use only.
 Do not use it for any commercial or illegal purpose.**